-The dog foods I buy are Go!Natural Salmon & Oatmeal Formula (dry) + I also buy a couple cans of Mulligan Stew for variety mixing about a tablespoon into her dry dog food or another alternative is a few drops of anchovy liquid mixed into the dry.
+I buy are Diamond Naturals Skin & Coat Real Salmon and Potato Recipe (dry) for Daisy.
+And I also buy a couple cans of Mulligan Stew for variety.
+I mix about a tablespoon into her dry dog food.
+Sometimes I mix a few drops of anchovy liquid into her dry kibble.

 Daisy’s treats consist of Zuke’s Mini Naturals Dog Treats and small homemade natural dog biscuits I buy at Murphys — banana, sweet potato, peanut butter flavor.

 I used to have so many problems with her skin as well as allergies before this diet — none at all since she’s been on this diet.